jprodriguez2907/PythonGAssignment/Technical_Guide.md

 These CLIs are all run from our Streamlit code, but we'll provide an explanation of each one so you know what they do.

+If you want to run the CLIs directly from the terminal you have to be at the CLI Foulder, follow the next steps:
+1. Go to the CLI folder with cd project C:\...\PythonGAssignment\project_energy\CLI
+2. Write the function that you want to use this command:  python "function_name" "parameters of the function"
 ### 4.1 train_model.py CLI
 The `train_model_ML.py` CLI trains tree-based machine learning models (RandomForestRegressor, XGBoost, LightGBM, or CatBoost) using data up to a specified initial date obtained from the SQLite database.